 Lesser-known candidates are more likely to be given outsider status.

-Pete Buttigieg, the mayor of South Bend, Ind., who gained some notoriety in political circles with his unsuccessful 2017 bid to lead the Democratic National Committee, is the least known, with 56 percent of likely Democratic primary voters saying they’d never heard of him.
+Pete Buttigieg, the mayor of South Bend, Ind., who gained some notoriety in political circles with his unsuccessful 2017 bid to lead the Democratic National Committee, is the least known, with 56 percent of Democratic primary voters saying they’d never heard of him.

 Get the latest news, data and insights on politics, policy and government.